syncfusion-content/windowsforms-docs/WindowsForms/InstallationandDeployment/installationanddeployment.md

 ![nuget](Installation_images/Installation_img1.png)

 3) Install the required corresponding framework control to use in Visual Studio projects.
 You can install the dependent assemblies when required.
-The framework numbers at the end of package name like, 35, 40, and 45, 451 are added.
+The framework numbers at the end of package name like, 35, 40, and 45, 451 are added.<br/><br/>
-4) Find the installed Syncfusion Packages in the Directory location of the solution file of the created project, Syncfusion Packages.
+4) Find the installed Syncfusion Packages in the Directory location of the solution file of the created project, Syncfusion Packages.<br/><br/>
-5) You can [configure](http://help.syncfusion.com/extension/syncfusion-nuget-packages/overview) Nuget for the required purpose.
+5) You can [configure](http://help.syncfusion.com/extension/syncfusion-nuget-packages/overview) Nuget for the required purpose.<br/><br/>

 ## Command Line installation